 There is more than one way to skin a cat, and there are many ways to snatch a kettlebell.
 But why do things differently?
 If you like to know the intricate details of things as I do then read on.
 Over the years I have analyzed, experimented, and tried everything when it comes to kettlebell training, and below I’ll post those finding and also pair it with lots of videos.

-Kettlebell Snatch Differences Defined
+Kettlebell Snatch Differences

 - Leaning back to maintain even weight distribution

-- Elbow straight on down phase
+- Elbow straight on the down phase (drop and backswing)

-- Elbow bent on down phase
+- Elbow bent on the down phase

-- Thumb back on down phase
+- Thumb back on the down phase

-- Thumb forward on down phase
+- Thumb forward on the down phase

 - Hip hinging to create the pendulum